riksarchen/ferroamp_easee_pv-loadbalancing/README.md

 This blueprint makes it possible to tune the charging power of your Easee Home charger to match your excess power from solar production.
 Easee require a minimum of 6A for charging so the minimum charging power will be ~3.5kW for 3phase charging.

-Blueprint is custom made for Ferroamp EH and Easee Home charger but will work with other brands as long as they can provide the sensor required below.
+Blueprint is custom made for Ferroamp EH and Easee Home charger but will work with other brands of Inverter as long as it can provide the sensors required below.

 <br>
 <b><h2>Important!</h2></b><br>